Table of contents

 You can start by choosing a resume format that works for you.

-- Experienced candidates should use a chronological resume format, which showcases work experience and a solid, consistent career progression.
+- Experienced candidates should use a traditional chronological resume format, which showcases work experience and a solid, consistent career progression.

 - Those with less experience or anyone who wishes to emphasize their skills may find a combination or functional format more suitable.